 The Head Start program has a shared governance system in which parents and a governing board share policy making decisions.
-A Policy Council is elected annually and works with program and recipient staffs to develop, review, and approve policies, plans, and grant applications as required by federal regulations.
-The recipient is very fortunate to have a Governing Board member sitting on our Policy Council.
-Governing Board also works with program and recipient staffs to develop, review, and approve policies, plans, and grant applications as required by federal regulations.
-Our subrecipient has a Policy Committee made up of parents and community representatives and a Board of Trustees that act in the same manner for the subrecipient.
-Recipient's Governing Board is ultimately responsibility for the oversight of the Concho Valley Council of Governments Head Start/Early Head Start Program.
+A Policy Council is elected annually and works with program and program staff to develop, review, and approve policies, plans, and grant applications as required by federal regulations.
+The Grantee is very fortunate to have a Governing Board member sitting on our Policy Council.
+Governing Board also works with program and program staff to develop, review, and approve policies, plans, and grant applications as required by federal regulations.
+Our Delegate agency has a Policy Committee made up of parents and community representatives and a Board of Trustees that act in the same manner for the Delegate agency.
+Grantee's Governing Board is ultimately responsibility for the oversight of the Concho Valley Council of Governments Head Start/Early Head Start Program.